ukparliament/weeknotes.data-search/2018/08/index.md

 ### One world, one web, one team

 Show and tell was much improved from last week when [Michael](https://twitter.com/fantasticlife) forgot to turn up.
-This week his memory was much improved so he went along and showed the work he's been doing with [Anya](https://twitter.com/bitten_), [Ben](https://twitter.com/benwoodhams) and [Silver](https://twitter.com/silveroliver) on written parliamentary questions and answers.
+This week his memory was functioning better, so he went along and showed the work he's been doing with [Anya](https://twitter.com/bitten_), [Ben](https://twitter.com/benwoodhams) and [Silver](https://twitter.com/silveroliver) on written parliamentary questions and answers.
 It seemed to go OK and was well attended.
 Tim Barnes, the project manager, came bearing a message from Business Systems about their new API for questions.
 [Jianhan](https://twitter.com/jianhanzhu) went away and spent a bit of time looking at this API and had [some questions around oral answers](https://twitter.com/jianhanzhu/status/966628080113586176).

-On Thursday we had a joint website / data and search / business systems / library session about [Statutory Instruments](http://www.parliament.uk/business/bills-and-legislation/secondary-legislation/statutory-instruments/).
+On Thursday we had a joint website / data and search / business systems / library / business session about [Statutory Instruments](http://www.parliament.uk/business/bills-and-legislation/secondary-legislation/statutory-instruments/).
 It was pretty good, all told.
-There we actual decisions.
+There were actual decisions.
 An acknowledgement of work already done.
 And some more work still to be done.

 Anya and Michael met with the website team working on statutory instruments to talk them through their work so far.
 There's a general feeling that the bit that's seen as hard (process flow) isn't that hard, and the bit that's seen as easy (all the actual business) is about as hard as modelling the whole of Parliament.